Diabetes foot care

 Key points about diabetes and foot care

-• If you have diabetes, it is important to look after your feet to avoid infections and ulcers.
+• If you have diabetes, it's important to look after your feet to avoid foot infections and foot ulcers.
+Check them daily and wear good shoes.

-• Diabetes can damage the blood vessels and nerves in your feet and cause symptoms including numbness, pain, ulcers and other serious foot problems.
+• Diabetes can damage the nerves in your feet and cause symptoms including numbness, pain, ulcers and other serious foot problems.

 Hiker with pack on path towards New Zealand mountains